'Worst day in the history of UNCC' | 2 dead, 4 injured after campus shooting

-Two people have died and four people are hurt after a shooting on UNC Charlotte's campus, Medic confirmed.
+Two students were killed and four were injured during a shooting on the campus of UNC Charlotte Tuesday afternoon, police confirmed.

-Medic said the two deceased were pronounced dead at the scene.
-Three people are being treated for life-threatening injuries and one person was treated for non-life-threatening injuries at CMC Main.
+Charlotte-Mecklenburg Police said the two students who died were pronounced dead at the scene.
+They were identified Wednesday as 19-year-old Ellis Parlier and 21-year-old Riley Howell.

-CMPD said the scene is secure and one person is in custody.
-Police say there is no reason to believe anyone else is involved.
+CMPD identified the students injured as 19-year-old Drew Pescaro, 20-year-old Rami Alramadhan, 23-year-old Emily Houpt and 20-year-old Sean DeHart.
+Chancellor Philip Dubois told WBT Radio that the injured students are expected to recover.

 RELATED: Real-time updates as UNC Charlotte shooting unfolds

 Officials confirmed to NBC Charlotte the shooter was a student.
-Police officials confirmed to WCNC that the suspect is named Trystan Terrell, a 22-year-old history major at UNCC.
-Sources tell NBC Charlotte Terrell dropped out earlier this semester.
+Police identified the suspect as Trystan Terrell, a 22-year-old history major at UNCC.
+Sources told NBC Charlotte Terrell dropped out earlier this semester.

-“This is the worst day in the history of UNCC," UNC Charlotte Chancellor Philip L. Dubois said Tuesday evening.
+“This is the worst day in the history of UNCC," Dubois said Tuesday evening.

-Wednesday at 6 p.m., there will be a candlelight vigil held in response to the shooting.
+Wednesday at 6 p.m., there will be a candlelight vigil at Halton Arena held in response to the shooting.

 Sources tell NBC Charlotte that students were giving a presentation in a classroom when the shooting occurred.
 The two dead are reportedly two white males, but their ages and names have not yet been released by officials.
 However, the Niner Times from UNCC confirmed that sports writer Drew Pescaro was one of those shot.